 1983 - U.S. Court of Appeals for the Second Circuit

-1979 - New York and U.S. District Courts for the Southern and Eastern Districts of New York
+1979 - U.S. District Courts for the Southern and Eastern Districts of New York

 1978 - Harvard Law School, J.D., Cum Laude